paulsturgess/paulsturgess.github.io/source/_posts/2013-05-10-using-rubymotion-to-provision-an-app-onto-your-iphone.markdown

 In that same section of the website you can create an App ID by going to `Identifiers > App ID's`.

+From what I can gather the name is just a label, it's the ID itself that matters.
-I chose a name of `exampleapp` and opted for the Wildcard App ID.
+I opted for the Wildcard App ID.
 The wildcard ID means I don't need to create a new App ID & Profile for each new app I want to try out on my iPhone.

 Obviously when it comes to App Store submission, then it will make sense to have a dedicated App ID.
 Also Apple recommend a dedicated App ID if you're testing